What Is A Business Broker For Retiring Business Owners

 2. What should be the price at which you sell it?

-The answers to these questions will largely depend on the experience and network of contacts of your chosen business broker in California that focus on a geographic location by region:
+The answers to these questions will largely depend on the experience and network of contacts of your chosen business broker in California, who focuses on a geographic location by region:

 Northern California